jdimpson/iperf-containers/iperf2-server/README.md

 to change CONPORT.
 But you can if you want.

 Anyway, the `docker run` command will take care of the settings on the host and container, but we also need a rule on the router/firewall, so that it will forward the packets from the Internet into the host and then into the container.
-You can make that manually, but changing the configuration of the router/firewall.
+You can make that manually, by changing the configuration of the router/firewall.
 You are on your own for that.

 However, you router/firewall may support [UPnP requests for port forwarding](https://blog.qnap.com/en/what-is-upnp-port-forwarding-en/).
 Note that many people who are smarter than me will disable or disallow this feature, as it presents a security risk.
 So don't enable it just because I convince you that it's cool.